conda-incubator/conda-store/docusaurus-docs/community/maintenance/triage.md

 ## Why is triaging beneficial?

-Projects that triage regularly say it offers a number of benefits, such as:
+Projects that triage regularly say it offers several benefits, such as:

 - Speeding up issue management
 - Keeping contributors engaged by shortening response times